SawaXV/SawaXV/README.md

   - Visuals were created in R and the Observable notebook which uses JavaScript, with a range of graphs e.g. bar charts, line graphs, scatter plots.
   - Partner and I would meet two times a week to discuss our approaches and analysis of the data, while distributing our work between the visuals and the written report.
 #### Quality Assurance Report (2024)
-  - Six member group project
+  - Six member group project.
   - Objective was to create a website and create tests for users to carry out and report back their findings for us to discuss how we could improve the website.
   - Website was a simple fitness tracker using NodeJS and Firebase.
   - Contributed to the user profile page and working with Firebase.